 3. Save and publish the document/page.

-4. Access the website front end, view this document/page.
-If everything is configured correctly, you should see beautifully rendered mathematical formulas and clear flowcharts.
+4. Visit the website's front end, view this document/page.
+If everything is configured correctly, you should be able to see beautifully rendered mathematical formulas and clear flowcharts.

-Through these simple configurations, your AnQiCMS website can perfectly present complex mathematical formulas and clear flowcharts, greatly enhancing the professionalism and readability of the content, and providing your visitors with a better reading experience.
+By these simple configurations, your AnQiCMS website can perfectly present complex mathematical formulas and clear flowcharts, greatly enhancing the professionalism and readability of the content, bringing your visitors a better reading experience.